Call Now (949) 776-9292

 • eGFR estimates kidney filtering function (calculated from creatinine and other factors).

-• Hydration, muscle mass, illness, and medications can affect results.
+• Hydration, muscle mass, illness, and other factors can affect results.

 • Trends over time matter.